dabrahams/swift/docs/StringManifesto.md

   2. Many APIs in the core libraries and other frameworks still expose `String` positions as `Int`s and regions as `NSRange`s, which can only reference its `utf16` view and interoperate poorly with `String` itself.

+Having `Substring` be the element of a `String` collection combines well with having a common index across all of the views, as this allows easy traversal into the interior of single characters.

 ### Regular Expressions Should Have Compile-Time Support